pdjr-signalk/pdjr-skplugin-devantech/README.md

 Virtual relay R32 undergoes a state change every five seconds ensuring a regular 'heartbeat' status update.

-In Linux you can use ```nc``` to confirm status messages are being transmitted appropriately.

-### Plugin configuration
+## Plugin configuration

 As long as DS modules are configured using the expected default values discussed above, then no explicit plugin configuration is required and use of DS modules can be considered to be a 'plug-and-play' activity.

-Typically, users may want to supply at least descriptions for their installed modules and the channels they operate.
+Typically, users may want to supply a *modules* configuration which includes *description* properties for installed modules and the channels that they operate.

+The full range of configuration properties is described below.

 <dl>
   <dt>Client IP filter <code>clientIpFilter</code></dt>